iver-wharf/iver-wharf.github.io/docs/usage-wharfyml/step-types/helm-deploy.md

   chartVersion: 0.1.22 # version of chart to use.
 Defaults to empty string, which results in using latest
   helmVersion: v2.14.1  # version of helm-client to use.
 See https://hub.docker.com/r/wharfse/helm/tags
   cluster: kubectl-config # Name of config-map containing cluster kubeconfig, use 'hybrid-config' for new cluster
+  secret: helm-registry # kubernetes secret to use when downloading charts.
+Defaults to ${HELM_REG_SECRET} variable
 ```